-As a school district, we are responsible for the education and welfare of children in our community.
-As such, we receive the majority of our funding from the public and are highly regulated.
-To promote accountability, preserve the public trust, and ensure compliance with applicable regulations, our Board has adopted and implemented numerous policies and practices.
-This Personnel Handbook contains a summary of these guidelines to assist you during the term of your employment with Holmes District School Board.
+Our district is responsible for the education, welfare and safety of the children who attend our schools.
+We receive the majority of our funding from the public, and are regulated accordingly.
+To ensure accountability, public trust and compliance with applicable regulations, our School Board has adopted and implemented numerous policies and procedures.
+This handbook contains a summary of these guidelines to assist you during employment with the Holmes District School Board.